NidhiBhamoriya/Split-Bill/README.md

 ## 📖 Overview:

-### Developed the Split Bill web application to simplify the process of splitting bills among friends and group.
+### Developed the Split Bill web application to evenly distribute amounts, including tips, among friends and groups.

 **->** This application allows users to easily manage and calculate shared expenses, making group outings or events hassle-free.